-Interested Seneca County individuals should contact Patti Paine at Seneca County Cornell Cooperative Extension at 315-539-9251, or email email@example.com to sign up to participate with a minimum of 50 chicks by March 22, 2019.
+Interested Seneca County individuals should contact Nate Kennedy at Seneca County Cornell Cooperative Extension at 315-539-9251 or email email@example.com to sign up to participate with a minimum of 50 chicks by Friday, March 19, 2021.

 The rearing and release of pheasants does require a great deal of responsibility by both 4-H youth and adults with substantial time commitment.
 Daily care is necessary to monitor the health of the birds to ensure there is adequate feed and water for the rapidly growing chicks.
 The birds are brooded until six weeks old and then moved to an outdoor flight pen where they continue to grow and develop their brilliant adult plumage before being released.
 Release needs to be before the end of the pheasant hunting season.